ili-fl7/DTN_Iceland_Scenario/README.md

 **> Usage <**
-Download The ONE simulator or clone from Github via the link --> https://github.com/robgjansen/tps-one-simulator Clone the following repository and simply copy-paste the Java classes of this repository in the corresponding folder.
+Download The ONE simulator or clone from Github via the link --> https://github.com/robgjansen/tps-one-simulator Clone also this repository and simply copy-paste the Java classes in the corresponding folder.
 Compiling and running information are available on the link above.